String Comparison in C

 Analysis of the Program

-- We've declared two char arrays, str1, and str2, respectively then take input for them.
+We’ve declared two character arrays, str1, and str2, respectively, then take input for them; in C, strings are stored as arrays terminated by the null character.

-- The strcmp() function, is used to compare the strings (str1,str2).
-The strings str1 and str2 will be compared using this function.
+The strcmp() function is used to compare strings (str1, str2).
+The strings str1 and str2 will be compared using this function character by character until they are identical up to a difference or the end.
 If the function returns a value 0, it signifies that the strings are equal otherwise, strings are not equal.

 String Comparison without Using strcmp() Function